KNOWING THE FATHER AND THE SON

-To the one who is victorious and does my will to the end, I will give authority over the nations—that one ‘will rule them with an iron scepter and will dash them to pieces like pottery’ just as I have received authority from my Father.
-(Revelation 2:26,27)
+To him who overcomes and does my will to the end, I will give authority over the nations—‘He will rule them with an iron scepter; he will dash them to pieces like pottery’—just as I have received authority from my Father.
+(Revelation 2:26-27)

 It is interesting to note the next verse:

-I will also give that one the morning star.
+I will also give him the morning star.
 (Revelation 2:28)

 The “Morning Star” refers to the forming of Christ in us until we are aware continually of His will for us—and we are obeying it.
 Thus we do not judge and govern the rebellious nations of the earth according to our own perceptions but obey the inner directions of the Morning Star.